aichbauer/express-graphql-boilerplate/README.md

 module.exports = Schema;
 ```

-To use the this Schema for your API we need to add id to a route.
+To use the this Schema for your API we need to add it to a route.
-If we set graphiql to `true` we get a nice webinterface to test our graphql queries.
+If we set graphiql to `true` we get a nice webinterface to test our GraphQL Queries.

 ```js
 api.get('/graphql', GraphHTTP({
   schema: Schema,